AndreaPic/DevextremeAI/README.md

 ```

 **Note**
-You can find the complete documentation of api and DTO in intellisence, examples below or [OpenAI official API Reference](https://platform.openai.com/docs/api-reference) because are the same.
+You can find the complete documentation of api and DTO in intellisense, examples below or [OpenAI official API Reference](https://platform.openai.com/docs/api-reference) because are the same.

 ## Using outside asp.net core